gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

 * `additionalAttributes` ... the attributes that should be included into the JWT token as JSON object (key-value list), e.g. `{"attr1" : "value1", "attr2" : "value2"}`
 * `cb(error, token)` ... callback function

+also have a look on how to initiate the [token flows](doc/TokenFlows.md) directly
 ### hasAttributes

 not available for tokens of grant_type `client_credentials`.